 Financial Aid Withdrawal/Dismissal Impact: Participants are required to contact the Office of Financial Aid immediately if they receive any form of financial aid, such as federal, state, or Millersville scholarships, and return early from a study abroad program for any reason, as it may affect their financial aid package.

-Confirmation of Acceptance: All scholarships will be disbursed according to the regular Millersville disbursement cycle, after confirmation of program acceptance by IPS.
+Confirmation of Acceptance: All scholarships will be disbursed after confirmation of study abroad program acceptance by IPS.

-Disbursement: Scholarships may automatically be applied to any outstanding bills in their MU account, otherwise scholarships may be disbursed directly to the student.
+Disbursement: Scholarships may automatically be applied to any outstanding bills on an MU account, otherwise scholarships may be disbursed directly to the student.

 Scholarship Impact on Financial Aid: If the scholarship recipient receives other forms of financial aid (loans, grants, other scholarships, etc.) your financial aid package may be affected.
 Participants are responsible for contacting the Office of Financial Aid to determine how your award impacts your overall financial aid package.

 Scholarship Withdrawal Impact: If the scholarship recipient withdraws from their study abroad program at any time, the scholarship must be repaid in full to Millersville University immediately.